amitk161/Calculator/README.md

 # Calculator

 **Developed a simple and easy to use android based calculator application.
-This application is a essential tool for our smartphones and can be used to perform simple day to day calculations.**
+This application is an essential tool for our smartphones and can be used to perform simple day-to-day calculations.**

-**It has a clear display and easy to read along with intuitive and attractive design that facellitates calculations daily.**
+**It has a clear display and is easy to read along with intuitive and attractive design that facilitates calculations daily.**

 ## Screenshots-